 3.13 Closing Your Account and Account Suspensions

-You can close your Account at any time and for any reason by contacting us directly using our website under the Help section in your top right corner.
-Make sure to submit your request by the section “Contact us” or by email at email@example.com.
+You can close your Account at any time and for any reason by contacting us directly using our website.
+Make sure to submit your request on our online support tools.
 We reserve the right to refuse your request if you have a negative balance on your Account.
 We recommend that you transfer or withdraw any funds you may have in the Account prior to submitting a request to close the Account to avoid delays in receiving your funds.

-We may also suspend or close your account at our discretion with or without notice.
-This includes if we believe you are using your Account for fraudulent or illegal purposes or in violation of law or regulation, this Agreement, any other agreement you may have with us or Unit, or if you otherwise present undue risk to us or Unit.
+We may also suspend or close your account, or suspend or disable any service or feature of your Account, at our discretion with or without notice.
+This includes if we believe you are using your Account for fraudulent or illegal purposes or in violation of law or regulation, this Agreement, any other agreement you may have with us or Unit, if multiple transactions are returned on your Account, or if you otherwise present undue risk to us or Unit.
 We may also close your Account if you have not made any deposits or withdrawals from your Account in over twelve (12) months.
-In addition, cancelling your enrollment in the Online Banking Services with the Program Partner will result in our closure of the Account and our return of your funds in excess of $1.00.
+In addition, cancelling your enrollment in the Online Banking Services with the Program Partner will result in our closure of the Account and our return of your funds.
 We are not responsible to you for any damages you may suffer as a result of the closure or suspension of your Account.

 If your Account is closed with a balance greater than $1.00, we will return any funds you may have in the Account to you by ACH transfer to another bank account or by paper check.
 We reserve the right not to return the funds to you if the balance in your Account is $1.00 or less.
 The closure of your Account or termination of this Agreement does not impact any right or obligation that arose prior to closure or termination, or any right or obligation that, by its nature, should survive termination (including, but not limited to, any indemnification obligation by you, our limitations of liability, and any terms governing arbitration).